ACanalejo/politicalculture_unilu2025/README.md

 These resources provide practical guidance on identifying key arguments, assessing the strength of evidence, and critically evaluating research contributions.

+Still, the readings may contain complex methodological aspects that could distract from their substantive focus.
+To help students keep track of the most important aspects of each reading and to center the class discussion, the lecturer will also post **reading questions** for each session in OLAT before the corresponding block.
+Students do not need to submit their answers to these questions, *nor will they be evaluated*, but they will be helpful to managing the reading loads and discussions.
 The texts will be uploaded to the materials folder in OLAT before each block of sessions.

 #### 3. Participate actively